-Religious Education (RE) occurs for children and youth during the second service.
-There is a nursery and a preschool room.
-For school-age kids there are rooms for age groups 5-9, 9-12, and 12-18.
+BRUU provides Religious Education (RE) classes for school-age kids (ages 4-17) during the service.
+We have rooms for age groups 4-7, 8-10, 11-13, and 14-17.
 Children are also welcome to sit in the service with their parents.
 Take a look at this year’s Religious Education Program for Children and Youth.

-Each Sunday, Spirit Play is offered at the 9am service for ages 3-10 and the full RE program is offered at the second service The RE classes join the congregation for the beginning of the service to enjoy a Story for All Ages, then go to their classrooms for lessons and activities.
-Every 5th Sunday, RE for ages 5-18 will be held in the Chapel for lessons and activities on Social Justice or a Children’s Chapel celebration.
+The RE classes join the congregation for the beginning of the service to enjoy a Story for All Ages, then go to their classrooms for lessons and activities.
+Almost once a month All Ages meet in out Children’s Chapel for a World Religions Celebration.

 About Our Children and Youth Ministry